Free Trial Session!

 Judo Club Membership and Session Fees

 We hold sessions three times a week throughout the 4 terms of the year (Term 1: Oct-Dec, Term 2: Jan-Mar, Term 3: Apr-Jun, Summer Term: Jul-Sep), amounting to a total of 140 sessions.
-Club Membership and Session Fees can be purchased online and allow our members to attend all training sessions, plus competition entries if you are a student.
-If you don’t qualify for a Student or Associate membership you can still join the Club as a Guest member (see the Student Central website for eligibility).
-NB: Please note that session fees cover our Coach's salary and must be paid by the end of the first month of each term.
+Club Membership and Session Fees can be purchased online (see products on the right) and allow our members to attend all training sessions, plus competition entries if you are a student.
+If you don’t qualify for a Student or Associate membership you can still join the Club as a Guest member (see below and also the Student Central website for eligibility).
+NB: Please note that Session Fees cover our Coach's salary and must be paid by the end of November (if paid annually) or by the end of the first month of each term.
+If you are here for a reduced period of time or you can only attend some sessions, please contact the Club's Committee to discuss alternative arrangements.
 All memberships expire on August 31st.

 - Student Costs (equivalent to ~£1/session).